nthnn/astroclock/README.md

 ## 🔭 Requirements

-1. **Arduino Nano**:

-    The brain of the Astroclock, responsible for running the code and controlling the connected modules.
+1. **Arduino Nano** - The brain of the Astroclock, responsible for running the code and controlling the connected modules.
 Ensure you have a compatible Arduino Nano board.

-2. **SH1106 OLED Display**:

-    A 1.3" inch monochromatic OLED display that serves as the visual output for Astroclock.
-Connect this display to the Arduino Nano following the provided schematic.
+2. **SH1106 OLED Display** - A 1.3" inch monochromatic OLED display that serves as the visual output for Astroclock.

-3. **DS1307 Real-Time Clock (RTC) Module**:

-    The DS1307 RTC module is crucial for accurate timekeeping in Astroclock.
+3. **DS1307 Real-Time Clock (RTC) Module** - The DS1307 RTC module is crucial for accurate timekeeping in Astroclock.
 It keeps track of the date and time even when the main power is off.
-Wire it to the Arduino Nano as per the schematic.

-4. **Acrylic Box (5.5cm Length)**:

-    The compact and stylish cubic acrylic box serves as the housing for Astroclock.
+4. **Acrylic Box (5.5cm Length)** - The compact and stylish cubic acrylic box serves as the housing for Astroclock.
 Ensure it has dimensions of 5.5cm in length to accommodate the components comfortably.

-5. **Jumper Wire Connectors**:

-    Use appropriate wires and connectors to establish connections between the Arduino Nano, SH1106 OLED display, and DS1307 RTC module.
-Refer to the schematic for correct wiring.
+5. **Jumper Wire Connectors** - Use appropriate wires and connectors to establish connections between the Arduino Nano, SH1106 OLED display, and DS1307 RTC module.

-6. **Power Supply**:

-    Provide a suitable power supply for the Arduino Nano.
+6. **Power Supply** - Provide a suitable power supply for the Arduino Nano.
 This could be a 3.7V LiPo connected to 5V and GND pins respectively to the Arduino Nano.

 ## 🛰 Setup and Configuration